Sir David King was awarded the French Legion d'Honneur on 29 October.

 He is a strong supporter of fusion development as a clean solution for future energy needs.
 As Science Advisor, he chaired a committee on the future of fusion that issued the King Fast Track Report to Fusion Power.

 "I was one of those who were somewhat sceptical about fusion," says Sir David in a recent interview at the Culham Centre for Fusion Energy (formerly UKAEA Culham) that is this week's featured Newsline video.
-"It was that work with a group of experts that led me to believe that fusion power stations are a possibility in the future ...not a reality, not 100% certainty, but a real possibility.
-And if there is a real possibility, it is such an enormously important large-scale energy source for future populations, that it seemed really worthwhile investing in..."
+"It was that work with a group of experts that led me to believe that fusion power stations are a possibility in the future ... not a reality, not 100 percent certainty, but a real possibility.
+And if there is a real possibility, it is such an enormously important large-scale energy source for future populations, that it seemed really worthwhile investing in ..."

 Sir David has published over 500 papers relating to research in chemical physics and on science and policy.
 Currently, he is the Director of the Smith School of Enterprise and the Environment at Oxford University, and Director of Research in Physical Chemistry at Cambridge University.